 Find your favorite province and sit down with a good book or just watch life go by while the sun warms your face.
 There are usually stalls selling warm, grilled chestnuts near the plaza too if you want a snack.

 Originally, Plaza de España was built for the Ibero-American Exposition in 1029, but now it houses a number of government buildings.
-Besides that, it has turned into one of Seville’s main attractions.
+Besides that, it has turned into one of the city’s main attractions, yet it is one of the top FREE things to do in Seville.

 See the floats of Reyes